E-resources and databases

 starting with "Eighteenth"

-- Eighteenth Century Journals I, c1685-1835 (Bodleian Library, Oxford)
+Authorised for ANU alumni access - Eighteenth Century Journals I, c1685-1835 (Bodleian Library, Oxford)

 The collection provides digital versions of content originally in Adam Matthew Publication’s microfilm project Eighteenth Century Journals from the Hope Collection in the Bodleian Library at Oxford University.
 It includes journals written for and by women and journals dealing with eighteenth-century drama, providing insights into London life during the period.